Animal Experiments Lead Science Astray, Leaving Human Patients Suffering

 Three beakers all filled with water and a white mouse in each, struggling to swim and keep their heads above water during the cruel forced swim test.

 For example, the widely discredited forced swim test has for years been used as a model for human depression.
 It is not.
-Even the National Institute of Mental Health now discourages experimenters from using it, having recently joined the National Health and Medical Research Council in Australia, which won’t fund it anymore.
-The Australian state of New South Wales has even made it illegal, and the U.K. might do so soon as well.
+And even the National Institute of Mental Health now discourages experimenters from using it, being recently joined by the National Health and Medical Research Council in Australia, which won’t fund it anymore.
+The Australian state of New South Wales has even made it illegal and the U.K. might do so soon as well.

 Psychedelic research uses this and other similar bunk tests.
 Enter the head twitch response test.

 A mouse or a rat sometimes will rapidly and rhythmically twitch its head after psychedelic drugs have reached a specific portion of the brain.
-Some experimenters claim the test can predict whether a compound will reach humans’ brains despite the prevalence of false positive results for different compounds.
-The test does not correlate with any meaningful symptom seen in human psychiatric disorders or human psychedelic use.
+Some experimenters claim the test can predict whether a compound will reach humans’ brains, despite the prevalence of false positive results to different compounds.
+The test does not correlate with any meaningful symptom seen in human psychiatric disorders nor human psychedelic use.

 Like the forced swim test, the head twitch test is also cruel.
-To automate head-twitch counting, experimenters cut into an animal’s scalp, cement a magnet on their skull, or pierce their ears with a magnet without pain relief.
+Experimenters cut into an animal’s scalp and cement a magnet on their skull or pierce their ears with a magnet without pain relief.

 In clinical psychiatry, psychiatrists often rely on previous experience and observation to monitor a patient’s reaction to a particular drug.
-Exactly how many antidepressants work in humans isn’t understood, even though these drugs are among the most prescribed psychiatric medications.
+Exactly how many antidepressants work in humans simply isn’t understood, despite that these drugs are among the most prescribed psychiatric medications.

 A blue beetle perched on a mushroom

-But this theory, which is largely based on experiments on animals, has begun to be questioned.
+But this theory, which was based on experiments on animals, has begun to be questioned.
 A 2023 systematic review found no consistent evidence linking serotonin to depression in humans.
 There’s an urgent need to reassess drug development practices, including the continued reliance on animal models in psychiatric research.

 Animal experimentation need not continue.
 Alternatives exist, such as various in vitro techniques, ranging from traditional 2D cell cultures to 3D tissues.
 The technology known as organs-on-chips has been used to assess drug delivery to the brain for psychiatric and neurological conditions such as Alzheimer’s disease.